 The final decision on whether to offer a place in the light of the overall competition for graduate places and the spread of those places across subject areas is usually taken by the Senior Tutor.
 It may not be possible to make offers to applicants whose applications are received late in the admissions round, when places are full.

-Please note that any offer of a place will be subject to satisfactory completion of the Financial Declaration form, which explains the various costs (tuition fees, college fees and living expenses) associated with your course.
+Please note that any offer of a place will be subject to satisfactory completion of the Financial Declaration form, which explains the various costs associated with your course.
 Please consult the Graduate Admissions guidance on this topic for more details.

 You will hear from Wolfson directly by email if we are able to offer you a place.
 We will send you an offer letter explaining what you need to do in order to confirm your place, as well as a Financial Declaration outlining any financial conditions that you will need to meet.
 You will also receive information about College accommodation.

-If you meet all offer conditions set by the Department and College, you be asked to complete and sign a copy of the College student contract as a condition of enrolment when you arrive in Oxford.
+If you meet all offer conditions set by the Department and College, you will be required to complete and sign a copy of the College student contract as a condition of enrolment when you arrive in Oxford.
 A sample copy, which may be subject to change, may be found below.